stephan-dum/film_sf/README.md

   #replicate the data
   node ./bin/replicate.min.js

-  #get some images, this may take a while
+  #get some images from picsum, this may take a while
-  #will get save to ./static/img/movies
+  #will save to ./static/img/movies
   node ./bin/picsum.min.js

   #build